 There are 8 lessons, one released each week on Tuesdays (around 6pm Pacific).
 The fifth week is an integration week with no new lesson released.
 Each lesson consists of a video teaching and reflection practices to deepen skill acquisition.
 Additional resources will compliment each lesson for those who want to further their learning.

-Each Thursday, from 5:00-6:00pm PST there will be live "Classroom Call" to review the lesson that was released the week before.
-Calls are held via Zoom for students to ask questions and share their learning experiences, and to deepen into the content via experiential reflections and group process.These will be recorded for later playback also.
+Each Thursday, from 5:00-6:15pm PST there will be live "Classroom Call" to review the lesson that was released the week before.
+Calls are held via Zoom for students to ask questions, share their learning experiences, and to deepen into the content via experiential reflections and group process.These will be recorded for later playback also.

 An online private Facebook group will be available for students to connect and share additional content and experiences.

 What will I receive?